Meekb/Meekb/README.md

 Big nerd and passionate traveler (I just returned from a month in Poland)
 Formerly worked in logistics operations for over 15 years
 Went to [Turing School](https://turing.edu/) in Jan 2021
-Full Stack I at Knight-Swift Transportation
+Working Full Stack at Knight-Swift Transportation since August 2021

-- 🔭 Just finished a Java API that consumes data from WebSphere, writes it to Directus, and uses OpenShift for containerization and deployment
+- 🔭 Just finished rebuilding Swift's job search
 - 🌱 Currently:
-    * Fiddling around with [Vue 3](https://vuejs.org/) and [GreenSocket](https://greensock.com/)
+    * Migrating a Nuxt 2 portal application to Nuxt 3
 - ⚡ Fun fact: I've stood on The Great Wall of China and ridden a two-humped camel through the Gobi desert.
 Ask me about my travels!

 ## Tech Stack